Corpus Christi Beaches: A TMDL Project to Protect Recreational Uses

 The Coastal Bend Bays Foundation is coordinating participation in this project.

 Meetings are open to everyone.
-Stay tuned to the Coastal Bend Bays Foundation website for notices of subcommittee meetings.
+Stay tuned to the Coastal Bend Bays Foundation website for notices of subcommittee meetings and all meeting records.

 Documents are provided in PDF.